tendermint/tendermint/scripts/abcidump/README.md

 ABCI Dump dumps and parses Protobuf communication.
 It is designed to dump traffic TCP between ABCI App and Tendermint/Tenderdash, parse and display it.
-It also supports parsing of hex-encoded and base64-encoded protobuf messages.
+It also supports parsing hex-encoded and base64-encoded protobuf messages.

 ABCI Dump can:

-* dump live traffic (just as tcpdump), parsing and displaying it in json,
+* dump live traffic (just as `tcpdump`), parsing and displaying it as JSON,
 * parse data passed in hex or base64 format (both length-delimited and raw protobuf data),
 * parse and display base64-encoded data in CBOR format.